apigee-labs/rapier/README.md

 [Rapier](https://github.com/apigee-labs/rapier) is a new (2015) API specification language created by [Apigee](http://apigee.com).
 The goals of Rapier are to allow REST APIs to be specified and learned with one tenth the effort required with other API specification languages, and to produce specifications that describe higher quality APIs <a href="#footnote1" id="ref1"><sup>1</sup></a>.

-You specify an API with Rapier by specifying in YAML the entities and relationships of the data model that underlies the API, along with query paths traversing the relationships.
+You specify an API with Rapier by specifying in YAML the entities and relationships of the data model that underlies the API, along with query paths traversing the relationships <a href="#footnote2" id="ref2"><sup>2</sup></a>.
 The details of the API's
 HTTP messages are deduced from this specification using the standard patterns described in the HTTP specifications, plus a few conventions that we have added.
 Rapier thereby eliminates the need to repetitively document individual URLs and their methods, which vary only in the entities they accept and return or the queries they express.